Rat431/ColdHook/README.md

     - ### Arguments
         - `HookID`

-            The hook ID returned by the hook initialisers functions.
+            The hook ID returned by the hook initializers functions.

         - `OutErrorCode`